-National Reconciliation Week 2022
+National Reconciliation Week 2023

+By making a change, we can collectively build relationships and communities that value Aboriginal and Torres Strait Islander peoples, histories, cultures, and futures.
 National Reconciliation Week (NRW) is a time for all Australians to learn about our shared histories, cultures, and achievements, and to explore how each of us can contribute to achieving reconciliation in Australia.

 Reconciliation must live in the hearts, minds and actions of all Australians as we move forward, creating a nation strengthened by respectful relationships between the wider Australian community, and Aboriginal and Torres Strait Islander peoples.

 At NA Group, we proudly hold an endorsed Reconciliation Action Plan and we have been working our way through practical plans for action in our commitments to contribute to reconciliation with Aboriginal and Torres Strait Islander peoples.
 We still have more work to do.